babydaisy18/FINALPROJECT/README.md

 # FINALPROJECT

 Backbone web application.
-Uses following concepts from class: socket.io, handlebars.js, HTML/CSS and jquery, and underscore.js library.
+Uses following concepts from class: socket.io with an Express server, handlebars.js, HTML/CSS and jquery, and underscore.js library.

 When the Client enters the app, she’s given the option to choose one of the twelve star signs.
 This will then redirect her to a page with 6 options for astrology services and prompt her to choose her favorite (ex.
 Broadly daily horoscope).
 The information drawn from that website’s text will appear and the user can click a button to view similarity analyses.